isabella232/journeys.en/help/using/building-journeys/journeyevent.md

 # Events activities {#concept_rws_1rt_52b}

-The events configured by the technical user (see [Configuring an event](../event/event.md#concept_gfj_fqt_52b)) are all displayed in the first category of the palette, on the left side of the screen.
+The events configured by the technical user (see [](../event/event.md#concept_gfj_fqt_52b)) are all displayed in the first category of the palette, on the left side of the screen.

  ![](../assets/journey43.png)